 Because we are a community-owned, not-for-profit organization, Peninsula’s primary concern is the well-being of our patients and our community.

 Senior Behavioral Health at Parkwest Medical Center provides an advanced level of care for adults ages 55 and older with a wide range of psychiatric and medical issues.
 To make a referral call the Peninsula Admissions/Registration department at 865-373-8187.

 “We see patients suffering from dementia, depression, bipolar disorder, anxiety disorders, psychotic disorders such as schizophrenia and other related illnesses.”

-The 16-bed unit is designed for comfort, with two private rooms and seven semi-private rooms (each with a personal shower) in order to accomodate various patient needs.
-The unit also features a dining room and recreation room equipped with a piano, television, games and sitting area to provide patients with a comfortable, home-like feeling.
+The 16-bed unit is designed for comfort, with two private rooms and seven semi-private rooms in order to accomodate various patient needs.
+The unit also features a dining and recreational room equipped with a piano, television, games and sitting area to provide patients with a comfortable environment.

 Senior Behavioral Health’s staff members utilize a multidisciplinary approach to patient care.
 Staff are trained to evaluate and treat patients with psychiatric problems and/or dementia and are also qualified to offer medical care or intervention for patients with physical ailments.
 Senior Behavioral Health has a variety of staff to assist with the coordination of care for your family member, including:

 - A dedicated unit manager

 - Occupational therapist

 - Certified nursing assistants